hashgraph/hedera-hcs-sxc-java/hcs-sxc-java-plugins/README.md

 # Plugin architecture

-HCS SXC allows you to plug your own implementations fin or persistence, cryptography, and mirror feedback handling.
+HCS SXC allows you to plug your own implementations fot or persistence, cryptography, and mirror feedback handling.
 This will allow you do use your own database vendor or write your own encryption algorithms.
 Plugins are maven artefacts,  which you include in your project's `pom.xml`.
-These plugins implement common `interfaces` that are found in the `hcs-sxc-java-interfaces` module.
+These plugins implement common `interfaces` that are found in the [hcs-sxc-java-interfaces](../hcs-sxc-java-interfaces)  module.

 ## Choosing which plugins to use

 ### Persistence

+To implement your own persistence plugin you need to implement the `com.hedera.hcs.sxc.interfaces.SxcPersistence` interface.

+This project comes with two plugin implementation.
 To choose whether to use the `in memory` or `in database` persistence plug in, include either the first or second dependency below in your application's `pom.xml`

 for in memory